-The following table sets forth certain information furnished to the Company as of January 31, 1996 concerning persons who are the beneficial owners of more than five percent (5%) of the Company's Common Stock and/or Series A Preferred Stock.
+The following table sets forth certain information furnished to the Company as of January 31, 1997 concerning persons who are the beneficial owners of more than five percent (5%) of the Company's Common Stock.
+Unless otherwise indicated, the person for whom information is provided had sole voting and investment power over the Common Stock and/or Series A Preferred Stock shares as beneficially owned.